Updated Feb 19, 2026

 Impact on App Speed and Responsiveness

 Fast, responsive apps depend heavily on efficient database queries.
-Every database query, complex logic execution, or external API call adds latency to your app’s performance.
+Every database query, complex logic execution, or external API call adds latency to your app's performance.
+With Adalo 3.0's infrastructure overhaul delivering 3-4x faster performance, your database optimization efforts now yield even more dramatic results.

 One common pitfall is retrieving more data than necessary.
 To avoid this, limit the number of items fetched to only what users actually need.
-Similarly, steer clear of nested lists, as they can significantly increase the number of database requests - each row triggering its own query can lead to exponential slowdowns.
+Similarly, steer clear of nested lists, as they can significantly increase the number of database requests—each row triggering its own query can lead to exponential slowdowns.

-Ease of Implementation for No-Code Platforms
+Ease of Implementation

 Scalability for Growing User Bases

 As your app grows, inefficient database queries can quickly become a major obstacle.
-Simple strategies, such as pulling counts directly from record properties instead of applying filters, can dramatically improve performance - doubling app speed in some cases.
+Simple strategies, such as pulling counts directly from record properties instead of applying filters, can dramatically improve performance—doubling app speed in some cases.
 Focus on filtering by straightforward properties like "status" or "date" instead of relying on complex formulas.
-Additionally, archiving older data can help keep your main database lean and efficient.
-These optimizations not only enhance current performance but also lay a solid foundation for scaling your workflows as your user base expands.

 2. Build Better Workflow Architecture